 Chapter 7 Bankruptcy in Texas

 A Chapter 7 Bankruptcy is also known as a ‘liquidation bankruptcy.’
 This kind of arrangement is handy when debtors can’t pay their debts, forcing them to enter this bankruptcy to be released from their obligation.
-A Chapter 7 can be completed in as little as four months and it is less costly, but you have to be eligible.
-You can use our calculator shown below to estimate a Chapter 13 payment agreement and also determine if you qualify for Chapter 7.
+Chapter 7 can be completed in as little as four months and it is less costly, but you have to be eligible.
+You have to qualify for Chapter 7 bankruptcy, which makes it more prohibitive.

 Calculating Chapter 13 Plan Payments in Texas